rkuma183/wilsonmar.github.io/_posts/2017-03-08-deep-learning-courses.md

 <a target="_blank" href="https://www.usfca.edu/data-institute">
 The Data Institute at USF</a> from Feb 27, 2017.

-Python 2 and Theano is used.
+Python 2 and Theano is used. <br />
 Python 3 and Tensorflow will be use during
 <a target="_blank" href="http://www.fast.ai/2017/01/17/curriculum2/">Part 2</a>, targeted to be online around May 2017.
 Particularly write custom GPU accelerated algorithms from scratch in Tensorflow.
 For time series, computer vision, large datasets.